cleygraf/paas/src/slides.md

 - _[SaaS](https://gitlab.com) (provides runners too!)_
 - [GitLab Dedicated](https://about.gitlab.com/dedicated/) (in AWS region of choice)
-- [Self-managed](https://about.gitlab.com/install/) (on-prem or any cloud, runners need to be provided by yourself)
+- [Self-managed](https://about.gitlab.com/install/) (on-prem or any cloud, runners need to be provided by you)

 ---
 <!-- header: "" -->